Expand the category you’re interested in to read the installation instructions.

 - Before installation, carefully read these Instructions and follow the installation procedures and guidelines of the Occupational Safety and Health Agency (OSHA).
 It is recommended to use personal protective equipment when moving and working on the roof.
 Such equipment includes fall protection measures and personal protective equipment such as gloves, safety glasses, safety helmets and safety harnesses, etc. Avoid contact with sharp edges of metal sheets.
 Metal sheets and PVC products are recyclable.
 They should be disposed of at a point for separate collection of waste after the end of the product life cycle.

-- Installation of the system by following the instructions below guarantees the correct and reliable operation of the STAL SAXON STEEL Square Gutter System.
+- Installation of the system by following the instructions below guarantees the correct and reliable operation of the STEEL SAXON STEEL Square Gutter System.

 - The steel material from which the gutter system is made requires thermal elongation of the system components to be taken into account.
 Properly designed and installed fittings ensure correct compensation of the temperature of long components.